Nimuthu2021/IPTV-Sri-Lanka/README.md

 I'm still searching for more channels

-I would ask the communty help for the other channels.
-Feel free to drop the iptv links to the my email nimuthuganegoda2021@gmail.com
+Feel free to add more channels to the file and please let me know since I love to watch tv channels